ECAP5/ECAP5-BSOM/docs/src/arch/3_requirements.rst

 .. requirement:: D_OSC_03
    :derivedfrom: U_OSC_01

-   The E/D pin shall be pulled high to VDD with a 10kohms resistor.
+   The STANDBY pin shall be pulled high to VDD with a 10kohms resistor.

 eMMC
 ----